mclem6/course-helper/README.md

 # CourseHelper

-A full-stack Java desktop application that centralizes course resources, schedules, assignments, and tasks for students — with an AI assistant powered by a RAG pipeline and agentic tool-calling loop.
+A full-stack Java desktop application that centralizes course resources, schedules, assignments, and tasks for students with an AI-powered assistant that can answer questions about uploaded documents and students' schedules.

 Developed by Maria Clement.
 Designed by Crystal Zelinske.